Wealthy financier charged with molesting dozens of girls

 The federal prosecutor urged other possible victims to contact the FBI.

-It was not immediately clear whether the Florida case and the new charges involved the same victims, since nearly all have remained anonymous.

-Prosecutors in New York are seeking the forfeiture of Epstein’s mansion, a seven-story, 21,000-square-foot townhouse less than a block from Central Park.
+Prosecutors are seeking the forfeiture of Epstein’s mansion, a seven-story, 21,000-square-foot townhouse less than a block from Central Park.
 The home, formerly a prep school, is across the street from a home owned by Bill Cosby and has been valued at approximately $77 million.

 “He has enormous wealth.
 The charges are very serious and carry with them a maximum sentence of 45 years, which to someone of Epstein’s age is basically a life sentence,” Berman said, “so we think he has every incentive to try and flee the jurisdiction.”